jonnystorm/collatz/README.md

 Collatz
 =======

-Helper functions for investigating the Collatz Conjecture and visualizing the orbits of the corresponding sequence it describes.
+Helper functions for investigating the Collatz Conjecture and visualizing the orbits of the sequences it describes.
 Inputs are restricted to the natural numbers.

 Subsequent hailstone numbers are computed using step/1:
 ```